seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 window longer than a day named its object and never its file, so the engine measured the day, called it the market, and printed the same page through a week in which the market moved twenty per cent.
-The sixth is the universe count, written into this file six times and stale in all six on the afternoon the owner widened the list. **Three of 25–28 and three of 29–32 are the same defect wearing six shapes** — the run decided something correctly and did not say it — which is why every one of them is checked against an artifact and never against the run's memory of its own answer.
+The sixth is the universe count, written into this file six times and stale in all six on the afternoon the owner widened the list. **39–42 name four of the FIRST run to execute under that repair, and they are the other half of the same defect:** the structural file was found, the regime was computed from it correctly, three bad shorts were reversed on the strength of it — and the twenty-five per-coin rows beside the one BTC row went unread, so a measured `БЫЧИЙ` produced no long, no level and an empty `ЖДАТЬ` field.
+Naming the file was necessary and was not sufficient; a window nobody reads is the same as a window nobody has. **Three of 25–28 and three of 29–32 are the same defect wearing six shapes** — the run decided something correctly and did not say it — which is why every one of them is checked against an artifact and never against the run's memory of its own answer.
 A rule stated in §2 and